vlomonaco/core50/README.md

 - [`confs/`](confs): In this folder you can find all the experiments configurations and the caffe definition files. sI, sII and sIII stand for the NI, NC and NIC scenarios, respectively.
 - [`core/`](core): The actual code of the benchmark.
-- [`data/`](data): Void at first.
-After the setup it will be filled with data needed for the experiments.
+- [`data/`](data): After the setup it will be created and filled with data needed for the experiments.
 It will also be used for storing partial computations.
 - [`extras/`](extras): Results and configuration files you can download without delving into the code.
-- [`scripts/`](scripts): Currently void.
-It will contain useful scripts to help you downloading the necessary extra materials.
-Bash scripts will be updated soon for running the benchmark without much pain.
+- [`scripts/`](scripts): It contains useful scripts to help you downloading the necessary materials and setup the environment.
 - [`LICENSE`](LICENSE): Standard Creative Commons Attribution 4.0 International License.
 - [`README.md`](README.md): This instructions file.
 - [`run_sI_exps.sh`](run_sI_exps.sh): Simple bash script for running the _"New Instances (NI)"_ experiments with the different architectures and strategies